unisave-cloud/website/src/docs/epic-authentication/epic-authentication.md

 ## Installation

-First, you should have Unisave installed in you Unity project with backend uploading set up and working.
+First, you should have Unisave installed in your Unity project with backend uploading set up and working.
 If not, see the [installation instructions](../installation/installation.md).

 Then, start by importing this Unisave module as a Unity package into your project:

-- via the Unity Asset Store **\[TODO\]**
+- via the Unity Asset Store **(to be added)**
 - or from the `.unitypackage` downloaded from the [GitHub releases page](https://github.com/unisave-cloud/epic-authentication/releases)

 Now, create an Epic Games Account, create a Product (your game) and download the C# EOS SDK.
 You can do so by following [this EOS documentation page](https://dev.epicgames.com/docs/epic-online-services/eos-get-started/services-quick-start).